miniwdl-ext/miniwdl-omics-run/README.md

     --policy-arn arn:aws:iam::aws:policy/PowerUserAccess
 ```

-**WARNING:** PowerUserAccess, suggested here for brevity, is far more powerful than usually needed.
-See [Omics docs on service roles](https://docs.aws.amazon.com/omics/latest/dev/permissions-service.html) for the least privileges necessary, especially if you plan to use WDL and/or Docker images from third parties.
+**WARNING:** PowerUserAccess, suggested here only for brevity, is far more powerful than usually needed.
+See [Omics docs on service roles](https://docs.aws.amazon.com/omics/latest/dev/permissions-service.html) for the least privileges necessary, especially if you plan to use third-party WDL and/or Docker images.

 ### ECR repository

-Create an ECR repository suitable for Omics workflow runs to pull Docker images from.
+Create an ECR repository suitable for Omics to pull Docker images from.

 ```
 aws ecr create-repository --repository-name omics